dcSpark/shinkai-tools/tools/podcast-to-podcast/assets/podcast.story.md

 4. **Review & Refine**
    After the initial output, revise for clarity, authenticity, and overall flow.

-By following this prompt, you’ll generate an **engaging podcast narrative** that naturally presents the whitepaper’s insights without sounding over-rehearsed.
+By following this prompt, you’ll generate an **engaging podcast narrative** that naturally presents the source insights without sounding over-rehearsed.
 The structure ensures you cover all essential elements while maintaining an approachable, human tone.